 We are almost there – about another month to go before the summer heat begins to abate.
 This month the humidity levels will begin to fall.
 Begin planning for your wildflowers, annual herbs and vegetables.
-Prepare your list for plant sale purchases at the fall sale, October 20 and 21.
-View a list of plants generally, but not always, offered at our sales.
+Prepare your list for plant sale purchases at the fall sale.

 Continue watching for yellowing of cacti and succulents as the sun’s angle continues lowering and cover with shade cloth for another month.
 Plants that are summer dormant will begin to leaf out towards the end of the month.
 Gather seeds from your perennials at this time.
 Continue weeding or at least cut off the flowering heads before they go to seed.

 The higher humidity should have brought the toads out – don’t step on them.
 White-winged doves are getting ready to leave for their wintering grounds (Baja California) although apparently some overwinter in the Rio Salado preserve.
 Monarch butterflies will be migrating through especially if you have milkweed plants in your yard.
 Tarantula Hawks, really a wasp species, will be flitting around.

 Look for flowers on your Stapelia plants.
 They are stinky, but fascinating.
 The flowers mimic the color, odor, hairiness and fat marbling of carrion in order to attract flies, their pollinator.
 Penstemon eatonii and Penstemon baccharifolius along with Dalea frutescens are blooming.